Pre-reading on this topic:

 1. Astro Magnum was released by Toyco in October 1983 (十月旬発売).

-4. Shockwave was on sale as a Transformer as early as 18th November, 1984 through until late 1986 according to archived store flyers from PSMR, but it was not actually part of the 1986 US TF catalogue.
+4. Shockwave was on sale as early as November 1 1984 according to archived print ads.
+Another early advert on 18th November, 1984.
+He was on sale until late 1986 but was not actually part of the 1986 US TF catalogue.